fspanthor/yeezy-rumors/README.md

 **Tech stuff:**
 Client is HTML SCSS and JS.
 There is a webpack server for local development.
 Server side is an Express app being served by an http server.
 In production the Express app serves the static client build (built from webpack).
-This is set up to use a local Postgres server in development mode and in prod uses Heroku Postgres.
+This is set up to use a local Postgres server in development mode and in ~~prod uses Heroku Postgres~~ Railway.app Postgres.
+Deployment is achieved with docker and Railway.app.

 Client and Server communicate via GraphQL.
 Socket.IO is used to notify concurrent user clients when new rumors are posted.